synchronoss/nio-multipart/README.md

 The suggestion is to keep the default value or set it to the value used in the application servers/load balancers used in the production environment.

 ##### Threshold after which data collected while parsing a part body is flushed to a temporary file
-This configuration is only valid if the *DefaultPartStreamsFactory* is used (which is the default choice if the user does not specify an alternative).
+This configuration is only valid if the *DefaultPartBodyByteStoreFactory* is used (which is the default choice if the user does not specify an alternative).
-The *PartStreamsFactory* is providing to the parser the OutputStream where to flush the part data (part body).
+The *PartBodyByteStoreFactory* is providing to the parser the *ByteStore* where to store the part body.
-The *DefaultPartStreamsFactory* is using a "deferred" *FileOutputStream*, where data is kept in memory until a certain threshold is reached.
+The *DefaultPartBodyByteStoreFactory* is using the *DeferredFileByteStore*, where data is kept in memory until a certain threshold is reached.
 If the threshold is reached, the memory is cleared and the data is stored into a temporary file.
 This approach allows to limit the creation of temporary files (hence disk IO traffic) if the part body is small (for example if it's a form field)
 The default value is 10kb and it can be adjusted based on the amount of memory available and/or the traffic model.
 If the value is set to 0 (or negative number) it means that no memory will be used and a temporary file will always be created.

 ##### Location of the temporary files
-Like the configuration above, this setting is is only valid if the *DefaultPartStreamsFactory* is used.
+Like the configuration above, this setting is is only valid if the *DefaultPartBodyByteStoreFactory* is used.
 By default the temporary files are stored to *${java.io.tmpdir}/nio-file-upload* with a unique name like *nio-body-${uuid}-${part-index}.tmp*.
 The path can be changed point to a different location.
 The folder must be writable otherwise the parser will throw an error.
-The *DefaultPartStreamsFactory* is trying to keep the disk usage as low as possible and that's why when a file is read, it is deleted.
+The *DefaultPartBodyByteStoreFactory* is trying to keep the disk usage as low as possible and that's why when a file is read, it is deleted.
-In other words, the *onPartReady* event is providing a *PartStreams* that can be used to retrieve the InputStream for the part body.
+In other words, the *onPartReady* event is providing a *ByteStore* that can be used to retrieve the InputStream for the part body.
 When the InputStream is closed the underlying file (if any) is deleted.

 ##### Nested multipart limit